Resources / For families

 Brightline team

-Even though feeling sad is a normal part of the human experience, it's hard to watch your child at a low point.
-Also difficult: figuring out if they’re having natural feelings of sadness or what may be clinical depression.
-Kids don’t have the same language and behaviors as adults, so it’s easy to miss signs that they’re having a tough time and could use some extra support.
+Kids don’t have the same language skills or behaviors as adults, so it’s easy to miss signs that they’re having a tough time and could use some extra support.

-The idea that your child may be depressed can feel scary, but keep in mind that depression is both very common and highly treatable.
+The idea that your child may be depressed can feel scary.
+But keep in mind that depression is both very common and highly treatable.
 In fact, the majority of kids respond well to initial treatment.

 The following are also believed to increase the risk that a child will experience depression: